Wang Laboratories

-Wang Laboratories was a US computer company founded in 1951 by An Wang and G. Y. Chu.
-The company was successively headquartered in Cambridge, Massachusetts (1954–1963), Tewksbury, Massachusetts (1963–1976), and finally in Lowell, Massachusetts (1976–1997).
+Wang Laboratories, Inc., was an American computer company founded in 1951 by An Wang and Ge Yao Chu and operating in the Boston area.
+Originally making typesetters, calculators, and word processors, it began adding computers, copiers, and laser printers.
 At its peak in the 1980s, Wang Laboratories had annual revenues of US$3 billion and employed over 33,000 people.
 It was one of the leading companies during the time of the Massachusetts Miracle.

 The company was directed by An Wang, who was described as an "indispensable leader" and played a personal role in setting business and product strategy until his death in 1990.
-The company went through transitions between different product lines, beginning with typesetters, calculators, and word processors, then adding computers, copiers, and laser printers.
+Over forty years, the company transitioned between different product lines, responding to competitive threats to its early products.
+The company was successively headquartered in Cambridge, Massachusetts (1954–1963), Tewksbury, Massachusetts (1963–1976), Lowell, Massachusetts (1976–1995), and finally Billerica, Massachusetts.

 Wang Laboratories filed for bankruptcy protection in August 1992.
 After emerging from bankruptcy, the company changed its name to Wang Global.
 It was acquired by Getronics of the Netherlands in 1999, becoming Getronics North America, then was sold to KPN in 2007 and CompuCom in 2008.

 Public stock listing

-Wang went public on August 26, 1967 with the issuance of 240,000 shares at $12.50 per share on the American Stock Exchange.
-The stock closed the day at $40, valuing the company's equity at approximately $77 million, of which An Wang and his family owned about 63%.
+Wang went public on August 26, 1967, with the issuance of 240,000 shares at $12.50 per share on the American Stock Exchange.
+The stock closed the day above $40, valuing the company's equity at approximately $77 million, of which An Wang and his family owned about 63%.

 An Wang took steps to ensure that the Wang family would retain control of the company even after going public.
 He created a second class of stock, class B, with higher dividends but only one-tenth the voting power of class C. The public mostly bought class B shares; the Wang family retained most of the class C shares.
 The letters B and C were used to ensure that brokerages would fill any Wang stock orders with class B shares unless class C was specifically requested.
 Wang stock had been listed on the New York Stock Exchange, but this maneuver was not quite acceptable under NYSE's rules, and Wang was forced to delist with NYSE and relist on the more liberal American Stock Exchange.
 After Wang's 1992 bankruptcy, holders of class B and C common stock were treated the same.

 Products

 Typesetters

 The company's first major project was the Linasec in 1964, an electronic special-purpose computer designed to justify paper tape for use on automated Linotype machines.
-It was developed under contract to phototypesetter manufacturer Compugraphic, which retained the rights to manufacture the Linasec without royalty.
-They exercised these rights, forcing Wang out of the market.
+It was developed under contract to phototypesetter manufacturer Compugraphic, which retained the manufacturing rights of the Linasec.
+The success of the machine led Compugraphic to decide to manufacture it themselves, causing Wang to lose out on a million dollars in revenue.